imapex/ahod_home/README.md

-# All Hands On Deck Home Repository
+# All Hands On Deck IoT Demo - Home Repository
 ## Home repository for the IMAPEX All Hands On Deck IoT demo

 ### Associated repos